paradigm-lab/Frontend/JavaScript/README.md

 	* Gets and sets the value of class attribute of the specified element
 	* Returns a string value
 	* Returns string value

+- classList
+	* Returns the class name(s) of an element, as a DOMTokenList object.
+	* Useful to add, remove and toggle CSS classes on an element.
+	* classList property is read-only